-- 5.1 In these Rules for Director's Reviews, - (1) "Applicant" is the person who is asking the Director of Reviews and Appeals to review an ESA Order or the ESA's failure to make a requested ESA Order, under section 9(1) or (2) of Ontario Regulation 187/09. - (2) "ESA General Manager/Director" is the ESA representative who is responsible for making or failing to make the ESA Order that is being disputed. - (3) "ESA Order" means an order under section 113(11) of the Electricity Act, 1998; these are orders related to electrical safety made by an ESA General Manager/Director and, for this Section B, do not include Administrative Penalty Orders (APOs). - (4) "Parties" means the Applicant and the ESA General Manager/Director.
+- 5.1 In these Rules for Director's Reviews, - (1) "Applicant" is the person who is asking the Director of Reviews and Appeals to review an ESA Order or the ESA's failure to make a requested ESA Order, under section 9(1) or (2) of Ontario Regulation 187/09. - (2) "ESA General Manager/Director" is the ESA representative who is responsible for making or failing to make the ESA Order that is being disputed. - (3) "ESA Order" means an order under section 113(11) of the Electricity Act, 1998; these are orders related to electrical safety made by the ESA General Manager/Director. - (4) "Parties" means the Applicant and the ESA General Manager/Director.